 The experienced attorneys at Whetstone Perkins & Fulda are available and ready to help you after your car crash.
 Our combined experience and resources enable us to represent our clients aggressively and thoroughly, obtaining the best possible results.
 Below, find a few tips about what to expect in the days and weeks following the accident, and what you can do to make sure your medical care and lost wages are paid for.
-For a free case evaluation with our South Carolina law firm, please call 803-799-9400.
+For a free case evaluation with our South Carolina law firm, please contact us today.

 The Immediate Aftermath